 - Combine all of the sauce ingredients to a small bowl, whisk together and set aside.

-- Reduce the heat to medium then add the other 1 tablespoon of sesame oil to the pan and use a wooden spoon to scrape any brown bits off the bottom.
-Add all of the vegetables, except for the leafy ends of the bok choy, to the pan and stir to cook until almost tender over medium-high heat, about 5-6 minutes.
+- Reduce the heat to medium then add the remaining Tablespoon of sesame oil to the pan and use a wooden spoon to scrape any brown bits off the bottom.
+Add all of the vegetables, except for the leafy ends of the bok choy, to the pan and stir to cook until almost tender, 5-6 minutes.